The Sorcerer's Apprentice Rock Climbing

 From Moab heading back toward I-70: Take a right on 128 (River Rd).
 At mile marker 1, look to the cliff on the right and one will see the two pillars.
 There is a parking area immediately on the left.
 From the parking area the approach trail is easy to see.
 Approach time is about 15 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Sorcerer's Apprentice:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Sorcerer's Apprentice:

 Featured Route For The Sorcerer's Apprentice

 Sorcerer's Apprentice Right 5.10+ 6b+ 21 VII+ 20 E3 5b Utah

 : Moab Area